-The Organization derives a significant portion of its revenues from the Central East Local Health Integration Network (LHIN).
+The Organization derives a significant portion of its revenues from Ontario Health East Region.
 The nature and extent of this revenue is of such significance as to affect the viability of the organization and, accordingly, the organization is economically dependent on the Government of Ontario as a source of funding.